multikernel/kernelscript/SPEC.md

 ### 2.1 Keywords
 ```
 program     fn          var         const       config      local
-map         pin         type        struct      enum        if          else
+pin         type        struct      enum        if          else        for
-for         while       loop        break       continue    return      import
+while       loop        break       continue    return      import      export
-export      pub         priv        static      unsafe      where       impl
+pub         priv        static      unsafe      where       impl        true
-true        false       null        and         or          not         in
+false       null        and         or          not         in          as
-as          is          try         catch       throw       defer       go
+is          try         catch       throw       defer       go          delete
-delete      match       test
+match       test
 ```

 **Note**: The `pin` keyword is used for both maps and global variables to enable filesystem persistence.